Online data assimilation in distributionally robust optimization: Conclusions

 \section{Conclusions}

-In this paper, we have proposed the \ODAA to solve the problem in the form of~\eqref{eq:P}, where the realizations of the unknown distribution (i.e., the streaming data) are collected over time in order for the real-time data-driven solution of~\eqref{eq:P} to have guaranteed out-of-sample performance.
-To incorporate the streaming uncertainty data, we have firstly formulated a sequence of the convex optimization problems that are equivalent to the problems for generating the certificate of the out-of-sample performance guarantee of~\eqref{eq:P}, then provided a scheme that incorporates streaming data when finding the certificate for the data-driven solution and further approaching to the $\epsilon_2$-optimal and $\epsilon_1$-proper data-driven solution in real time.
-The data-driven solution with the certificate that guarantees out-of-sample performance are available any time during the execution of the algorithm, and the optimal data-driven solution are approached with a (sub)linear convergence rate.
-The algorithm terminates after collecting sufficient amount of data to make good decision.
-We provided a sample problem and showed the actual performance of the proposed \ODAA over time.
+In this paper, we have proposed the \ODAA for real-time data-driven solutions of~\eqref{eq:P} with guaranteed out-of-sample performance.
+Such solutions are available any time during the execution of the algorithm, and the optimal data-driven solution are approached with a (sub)linear convergence rate.
+The algorithm terminates after collecting sufficient amount of data to make a good decision.
 Future work will generalize the results for weaker assumptions of the problem and potentially extend the algorithm to scenarios that include system dynamics.